lmlg/zser/docs/manual.md

 offset (or concatenated, if _offset_ is None).
 Otherwise, _place_ must implement a method, _write_, which will be called with the packed object, and _seek_, if the offset is not _None_, in order to write the object at the specified offset (i.e: Like a file does).
-Returns the number of writes written.
+Returns the number of bytes written.

 ```python
 def unpack_from (place, offset = 0, **kwargs)
 ```

 Unpacks an object from the specified input and from an offset.
-The keyword arguments are used to construct a **proxy_handler**.
+The keyword arguments are used to construct a **Proxy**.
 See its documentation for a description of the parameters.

 ```python
 def unpack_as (place, code, offset = 0, **kwargs)